 Entering the Orthodox Church is a commitment, and a commitment that should be approached with joy for those entering.
 We confess our commitment to the Church and enter the fullness of that communion through Baptism, Chrismation, and the Eucharist.
 And equally important to entering the Church is to have a vision of the Church as one’s own family.
 The liturgical life of the Church is where our true identity is formed.
-All of us have commitments and busy lives, but we must not enter the Church with a mindset of doing the bare minimum, but of re-orienting our lives as much as possible around the life of the Church, which feeds our life in the world no matter where we work or live.
+All of us have commitments and busy lives, yet we must not enter the Church with a mindset of doing the bare minimum, but of re-orienting our lives as much as possible around the life of the Church, which feeds our life in the world no matter where we work or live.

 See the Confession page for more information.

 The worship of the Church, especially in the Divine Liturgy, is essential for the life of any Orthodox Christian.
 In stark contrast to the individualistic spirit of our age, the Holy Spirit of God fills us with the eternal joy of the Holy Trinity as the Body of Christ, members of one another, as by our life together, we come to know our true identity not as isolated “dust returning to dust”, but as unique persons who share in the very life of God together, that we “may become perfectly one, that the world may know that You sent Me.”
 (Jn.
 17)

 While life in the Church is the foundation of the spiritual life of an Orthodox Christian, it is equally true that this fountain of Grace found in the Church cannot be forgotten throughout the week when we are not able to gather as the Church.
 The rich history of the Church’s meditation on prayer in her Saints and Holy Fathers, and seeking to “pray without ceasing” (1 Thess.
 5:17), provide a framework for every Christian to preserve that joy and love of Christ, that we may both maintain in our spirit a sense of our identity and hope in Christ, and shine as lights to the world.